rushmin/ei-demo/README.md

 [Postman](https://www.getpostman.com/) scripts along with sample payloads to test the samples.

+### resources

+Resources (e.g. input files) which are used for data processing etc ..

 ## How should I use these samples ?

 1. Import the project